 If a reporting entity chooses to anticipate salvage and subrogation recoverables (including amounts recoverable from second injury funds, other governmental agencies, or quasi-governmental agencies, where applicable), the recoverables shall be estimated in a manner consistent with paragraphs 10-12 of this statement.
-Estimated salvage and subrogation recoveries (net of associated expenses) shall be deducted from the liability for unpaid claims or losses.
+Estimated salvage and subrogation recoveries (net of associated recovery expenses) shall be deducted from the liability for unpaid claims, unpaid losses, and unpaid loss/claim adjustment expenses, depending on the whether the subrogation represents a recovery of claims/losses or loss/claims adjustment expenses.
 If a reporting entity chooses to anticipate coordination of benefits (COB ) recoverables of Individual and Group Accident and Health Contracts, the recoverables shall be estimated in a manner consistent with paragraphs 11-13 of this statement and shall be deducted from the liability for unpaid claims or losses.
 A separate receivable shall not be established for these recoverables.
 In addition, all of these recoverables are also subject to the impairment guidelines established in SSAP No. 5R—Liabilities, Contingencies and Impairments of Assets (SSAP No. 5R) and an entity shall not reduce its reserves for any recoverables deemed to be impaired.
-Salvage and subrogation recoveries received (net of associated expenses) are reported as a reduction to paid losses/claims.
-Coordination of benefits (COB) recoveries received of Individual and Group Accident and Health Contracts (net of associated expenses) are reported as a reduction to paid claims.
+Salvage and subrogation recoveries received (net of associated recovery expenses) are reported as a reduction to paid losses/claims and/or paid loss/claim adjustment expenses.
+Coordination of benefits (COB) recoveries received of Individual and Group Accident and Health Contracts (net of associated recovery expenses) are reported as a reduction to paid claims.

 Disclosures